NickTech03/osticket-prereqs/README.md

 - Username: `labuser` (You can change this if you want, whatever is easy to remember.)
 - Password: `osTicketPassword1!` (You can change this if you want, whatever is easy to remember.)

-**We will be creating a lot of usernames & passwords throughout this lab and what I do to keep track of everything so I don't forget is saving them in a notes app**
+**We will be creating a lot of usernames & passwords throughout this lab and what I do to keep track of everything so I don't forget is saving them in a password manager app/software.
+(Please note that due to security reasons and unwanted threats on the internet, it is not good practice to keep passwords on a notes app or plain/readable text document)**

 **Click the check box to confirm licensing**, then click **Review + create**